 How To Know If Someone is Declining Your Calls

-There is no complete replacement for a person-to-person voice call on the telephone.
+With all the developments in communications technology, you would think that plain old phone calls would have disappeared by now, but in reality, there is no replacement for a person-to-person voice call on the telephone.
 Chat apps, texts, emails, Instagram DMs, Facebook messaging…all of these things are great supplements for verbal communication, but the fact is that talking with one another is the most effective means of communicating, particularly about complex issues.
 A text is perfect for deciding which movie to go see; a phone call is where you decide whether to continue a relationship or not.
 Communication is easier and has more bandwidth when each participant can hear the tone and pitch of one another’s voice.
 Talking directly allows us to emphasize certain words in order to convey their intended meaning.
 So while typing may be the new norm, verbal communication is still the king of clarity.

-The problem with that, of course, is that a lot of the time people just don’t feel like talking.
-This can cause a problem in relationships when one person wants to talk but the other doesn’t.
-It can often seem as though the other person is avoiding you by declining your calls.
-That feeling of being ignored can be frustrating, made even worse by the fact that you can’t verbally communicate what you’re feeling!
-In this article I will show you a few ways to tell whether or not someone is avoiding talking to you on the phone, how to detect whether or not they’ve blocked you, and how to deal with your calls being declined.
+The problem is, of course, that sometimes people just don’t feel like talking.
+If one person wants to talk but the other doesn’t, this can cause a communication problem in a relationship .
+It can often seem as though the other person is avoiding you by declining your calls and that feeling can be frustrating.
+It is even worse because you can’t verbally communicate what you’re feeling!
+In this article I will show you a few ways to tell if someone is avoiding talking to you on the phone, how to detect whether or not they’ve blocked you, and how to deal with your calls being declined.

 How to know if someone declined your call